+= the disk device address in decimal in the range 0-255

+= the sector address of the area to be patched

+bbb

-ddd = the disk device address in decimal in the range $0-255$ ccchss = the sector address of the area to be patched bbb = the byte displacement in decimal, within the sector, where you want the patch to start nnn = the number of bytes you want displayed for verification before the patch is applied This number must not exceed 256.
+= the byte displacement in decimal, within the sector, where you want the patch to start nnn patch is applied

+= the number of bytes you want displayed for verification before the

+This number must not exceed 256.
 All bytes printed for verification must be within the boundaries of the sector you specified; that is, the sum of bbb + nnn must be less than 257.